Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Introduction

 This challenge, however, is exacerbated by several critical research gaps.
-First, existing studies \cite{LuanETC21,abs-2410-20381,abs-2402-03216} of hybrid search are often narrow in scope, typically focusing on pairwise combinations like dense and sparse vectors.
-A systematic understanding of how three or more distinct paradigms perform and interfere with one another in a single system is consequently lacking.
-Second, the re-ranking strategies employed in practice often rely on simple fusion methods like Reciprocal Rank Fusion (RRF) \cite{CormackCB09,BruchGI24}.
-While lightweight, the effectiveness of these methods is unverified in complex hybrid search scenarios where candidate lists from up to four paradigms must be consolidated.
-Finally, and most critically, the community lacks a standardized public benchmark for advanced hybrid search.
-There is no unified framework available to systematically evaluate and directly compare the trade-offs of all four major paradigms (full-text \cite{WangLHCPS17}, sparse \cite{0006CHZZ024}, dense \cite{GaoL23}, and tensor \cite{NardiniRV24}), which hinders reproducible research and consistent progress.
+First, existing hybrid search studies \cite{LuanETC21,abs-2410-20381,abs-2402-03216} are often narrow in scope, typically focusing on pairwise combinations; a systematic understanding of how three or more paradigms perform and interfere in a single system is lacking.
+Second, common re-ranking strategies rely on simple fusion methods like Reciprocal Rank Fusion (RRF) \cite{CormackCB09,BruchGI24}, whose effectiveness is unverified for complex scenarios where candidate lists from multiple paradigms must be consolidated.
+Finally, and most critically, the community lacks a framework to systematically evaluate and compare the trade-offs of all four major paradigms (full-text \cite{WangLHCPS17}, sparse \cite{0006CHZZ024}, dense \cite{GaoL23}, and tensor \cite{NardiniRV24}), which hinders reproducible research.
 Given the proven, yet distinct, value of each paradigm \cite{QiaoYL023,GaoL23,0006CHZZ024,SawarkarMS24,NardiniRV24}, such a study is essential for understanding their intrinsic trade-offs and guiding future system design.

-To bridge these gaps, this paper presents the first comprehensive benchmark of advanced hybrid search architectures.
-We design and build a novel, modular evaluation framework—informed by our work on the \texttt{Infinity}\footnote{\url{https://github.com/infiniflow/infinity} } open-source database—that allows for the systematic evaluation of arbitrary combinations of the four retrieval paradigms.
-Using this framework, we conduct a rigorous experimental study across 11 real-world datasets, creating a data-driven map of the hybrid search performance landscape.
-Our investigation is guided by three central research questions: (\textbf{RQ1}) Does integrating additional retrieval paths inherently improve search accuracy? (\textbf{RQ2}) What criteria should be used to select the appropriate combination scheme for different scenarios? (\textbf{RQ3}) How can candidates from different retrieval paths be effectively re-ranked in databases?
+To bridge these gaps, this paper presents the first comprehensive experimental analysis of advanced hybrid search architectures.
+We built a modular evaluation framework, informed by our work on the \texttt{Infinity}\footnote{\url{https://github.com/infiniflow/infinity} } open-source database, supporting the systematic evaluation of arbitrary combinations of the four retrieval paradigms.
+Using this framework, we conduct an experimental study across 11 real-world datasets to create a data-driven map of the hybrid search performance landscape.
+Our investigation is guided by three central research questions: (\textbf{RQ1}) Does integrating additional retrieval paths consistently improve search accuracy? (\textbf{RQ2}) What criteria guide the selection of appropriate combination schemes for different scenarios? (\textbf{RQ3}) How can candidates from different retrieval paths be effectively re-ranked within a database?